nlohmann/json/doc/mkdocs/docs/api/basic_json/parse.md

 ## Examples

-??? example "Parsing from a charater array"
+??? example "Parsing from a character array"

     The example below demonstrates the `parse()` function reading from an array.